 You might also want to think about how you would manage stress in a confined environment, like an operating theatre (e.g. deep breaths, asking for help).

 Explain that stress management is something you want to continue working on throughout Medical School and your career.

 Feel free to make clear that you are really determined to use your own hard work to achieve any goals.
-Having said this, it is crucial that you also recognise that it is important to know your limits and when you may need help.
+Having said this, it is crucial that you also recognise that it is important to know your limits and understand when you may need help.